Laser Hair Restoration in London

 Traditional older lasers were non-fractional and acted on the entire skin surface to be treated which most commonly lead to a lengthy and painful recovery process.
 This meant that subsequent laser sessions needed to be undertaken much further down the line which length and the overall duration of treatment.
 Fractional lasers are the most advanced form of laser and as the name suggests, act on only a fraction of the skin surface during treatment.
 This means the recovery time is much quicker and with less risk of complications which leads to more rapid results.
 Centre for Surgery have the full range of lasers as described below:

 Fractional CO2 laser targets water in the skin and this makes it an ideal laser for controlled skin ablation.
 Fractional CO2 laser has been shown to stimulate the antigen phase of hair growth and when used in conjunction with topical growth factors is able to increase both hair density and hair shaft diameter.
 Use of combined treatment with topical medication helps to boost hair growth more effectively than when the laser is used alone.

 Fractional ablative Erbium:YAG laser

-Erbium laser is similar to the CO2 laser in being a fractional ablative laser which also acts on water in the skin.
-At Centre for Surgery our hair loss specialists use erbium laser as our preferred laser for early stage hair loss often combination with topical therapy as it is unique in having a patented non-ablative thermal mode which results in less complications after treatment.
+Erbium laser is similar to the CO2 laser in being a fractional ablative laser which also acts on the water in the skin.
+At Centre for Surgery our hair loss specialists use erbium laser as our preferred laser for early-stage hair loss often combined with topical therapy as it is unique in having a patented non-ablative thermal mode which results in fewer complications after treatment.